-3.3.1 The EIA concluded that the landscape and visual impacts associated with the construction of the third golf course are anticipated to be acceptable with mitigation.
-In order to ensure that the effective management and implementation of landscape mitigation measures developed and defined in the EIA, regular site inspections on trees health will be conducted.
-Auditing inspections and reporting are undertaken once every two months during the first year of the operation phase.
-The monitoring programme for the reporting period is shown in Annex A.
+- 3.3.1 The EIA concluded that the landscape and visual impacts associated with the construction of the third golf course are anticipated to be acceptable with mitigation.
+In order to ensure that the effective management and implementation of landscape mitigation measures developed and defined in the EIA, regular site inspections on trees health will be conducted. - 3.3.2 Landscape and Visual Audit conducted during the Operational Phase of the project to follow up the compensatory planting under the requirements of the EIA for Proposed Extension of Public Golf Course at Kau Sai Chau, Sai Kung. - 3.3.3 Under the Environmental Impact Assessment for the above, the proposed mitigation measures included both the compensatory planting works and treatment to structures.
+As stated in paragraphs 8.3 of the EM&A Manual, the contractor shall maintain all soft landscape works for a period of 12 months after implementation.
+This period shall be the establishment period and will be year one of the operation phase.
+Auditing inspections and reporting shall be undertaken once every two months of the operation phase.